'Inside the NBA' will air on ESPN and ABC as part of settlement between WBD and NBA, AP sources say

 The settlement gives TNT Sports, Bleacher Report and House of Highlights a global content license for NBA content with no rights fee for the next 11 years.

 Warner Bros.
-Discovery will also continue to operate the league’s digital operations, including NBA.com and NBA TV for five seasons.
+Discovery will also continue its relationship with the league’s digital operations, including NBA.com, for five seasons.

 Even though TNT Sports will not be airing games in the United States beginning next season, it does have rights to air a full package of games in select countries, including Latin America and Poland.